titouancreach/vuejs-redux/README.md

 [![npm version](https://badge.fury.io/js/vuejs-redux.svg)](https://badge.fury.io/js/vuejs-redux)

 Simple binding between Vue and Redux.
-This allow to use multiple store if needed.
+This allows to use multiple store if needed.
 This binding is inpired by [react-redux](https://github.com/reactjs/react-redux).
 This work in inserting a High Order Component that is able to pass down the state, existing props and bounded actions to the child component.